1Git2Clone/proc-macro-example/README.md

 is also the reason procedural macros need a separate crate in order to work.

 Fortunately, most of the heavy lifting (parsing and generating Rust code) is already done with the help of `syn` and `quote`.
-This means that for rust code generation, we can focus on the logic behind what we want to achieve more than making a parser for the complex syntax of the language.
+This means that for Rust code generation, we can focus on the logic behind what we want to achieve more than making a parser for the complex syntax of the language.